 - fill in each blank space in the application.
 Use “no”, “none”, or “0” as appropriate—do not leave any blank responses

-- have a medical oncology health care provider complete all sections of the Medical Information Section and provide a signature and date.
+- have an oncology health care provider complete all sections of the Medical Information Section and provide a signature and date.
 You cannot complete this section.

-- make sure you use the correct CancerCare mailing address and fax number listed on the application
+- make sure you use the correct CancerCare address - email or fax number listed on the application